NusayerHassan/NusayerHassan.github.io/_pages/about.md

 ## News

 **July.
-13, 2021:** - Started working as a System Engineer in  Ed Egelman Laboratory, UVA.
+13, 2021:** - Started working as a System Engineer in  Ed Egelman Laboratory, UVA
 **Feb.
 1, 2021:** - Started Graduate School at the University of Virginia
 **Dec 31, 2020:** - Left Job at Reve Systems
 **September.
 11, 2011:** - Started working as a system engineer at Reve Systems